rafaqz/DimensionalData.jl/README.md

 [![Build Status](https://travis-ci.com/rafaqz/DimensionalData.jl.svg?branch=master)](https://travis-ci.com/rafaqz/DimensionalData.jl)
 [![Codecov](https://codecov.io/gh/rafaqz/DimensionalData.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/rafaqz/DimensionalData.jl)

-Add named dimensions to Julia data types.
+Add named dimensions to Julia arrays and other types.
 This is a work in progress under active development, it may be a while before the interface stabilises and things are fully documented.